- What requirements must be met in order to establish a connection?

-In the development of YAZIO version 7.2.0 we have also improved our synchronisation between YAZIO and Apple Health.
+In the development of YAZIO, we have also improved our synchronization between YAZIO and Apple Health.
 Overall, we would like to point out that the following requirements must be met:

 - iOS 12 or higher